cristianoag/trh9000/README.md

 * 8/15/2022 - Merged changes proposed by Doomn00b.
 * 8/20/2022 - Routing.
 Almost finished routing for the VDP.
 Moved back the footprint for the 14mhz oscillator to THT as it is easier to find outside US/Europe and I have a bunch laying around here.
 Organized all components into the PCB.
 Removed the holed in the cartridge so I can better measure them in the standard MSX cartridge.
 Changed the RGB connector footprint to a shorter version so we can fit it in the standard size cartridge.
 Fixed multiple footprints to 0805 as we will be standardizing in that size.
 * 8/21/2022 - Routing for rev 1 is done.
 Pending prototyping and possible fixes to the main circuit/pcb before first test batch.
 Waiting for review of others.
+* 9/10/2022 - Publishing the files for the prototype test board being used during development.
+Fixing the symbols for the KM428C256 memory chip on the schema.
+The initial configuration had a few pins wrongly assigned as it was based on the ZIP package instead of the SOJ package we are planning to use.
+Included additional datasheets being analyzed and updated README files to describe files being uploaded to the repo.

 ## License